BioEnergy Control System

 Limbic System

-The emotional brain, responsible for processing emotions, motivation, learning, memory, and social bonding.
+A central network for emotion, motivation, learning, memory, and social bonding, responsible for processing emotions, motivation, learning, memory, and social bonding.
 Includes:

 Amygdala: Emotional processing, fear response, and encoding of emotional memories.